paragoner1/crisis-companion/SOLANA_SOS_COMPREHENSIVE_DEMO.md

 ---

 ### **The Problem (0:30-1:00)**
-*"Globally, approximately 236,000 people drown each year (WHO).
+*"Globally, approximately 236,000 people drown each year (WHO, 2021).
 In the U.S., more than 356,000 suffer out-of-hospital cardiac arrests annually.
 Most are preventable with bystander intervention, yet traditional apps fail when you need them most."*

 *"They demand manual input, stable internet, and calm thinking - impossible in crisis, especially in remote areas, storms, or network outages.
 EMS arrives 7-14 minutes on average, but for cardiac arrest, survival plummets 10% for every minute without help."*